 “There are common signs to diabetes, such as frequent urination, increased thirst, weight loss, blurred vision and fatigue,” Lucille Hughes, a registered nurse and director of diabetes education for South Nassau Communities Hospital and treasurer of the American Association of Diabetes Educators, tells SheKnows.
 “However, many signs and symptoms of diabetes are vague and can be a symptom of other things.”

 This is especially true for women.
 While rates of diabetes are relatively equal across the board, there are several signs of diabetes that are unique to women that you may not have even realized.
-Here are the red flags you may be overlooking.
+Especially as November is National Diabetes Month, here are some of the red flags you may be overlooking.

 Believe it or not, some urogenital conditions can be signs of diabetes.